Auslander class, $\g_C$ and $C$--projective modules modulo exact zero-divisors: Semidualizing modules via exact zero--divisors

 \section{Semidualizing modules via exact zero--divisors}

 Note that if $x\in R$ is non--zero, then $xC\neq 0$.
-By \cite[Proposition 2.1.16]{w}, $xC=C$ if and only if $(x)=R$.
-Now if $x, y$ form a pair of exact zero--divisors on $R$ and ${\rm pd}(C)<\infty$, then $x, y$ form also a pair of exact zero--divisors on $C$, by Fact \ref{b}.
+By Nakayama's lemma, $xC=C$ if and only if $(x)=R$.
+Now if $x, y$ form a pair of exact zero--divisors on $R$ and ${\rm pd}(C)<\infty$, then Auslander-Buchsbaum formula implies that $C$ is projective and so $x, y$ form a pair of exact zero--divisors on $C$ by Definition \ref{k}.
 Moreover, if $R$ is Cohen-Macaulay local ring with dualizing module $\omega$, that is a semidualizing module with finite injective dimension, then $x, y$ form also a pair of exact zero--divisors on $\omega$, by Fact \ref{b} (see also \cite[Corollary 2.12]{dg}).
 In general, the authors do not know whether a pair of exact zero--divisors on $R$ is also a pair of exact zero--divisors on $C$.
 In the following proposition one can see that it holds true under certain conditions.